simonmichael/hledger/site/doc/1.12/journal.md

 The posting rules look just like normal postings, except the amount can
 be:

--   a normal amount with a commodity symbol, eg `$2`.
+-   a normal amount or amount expression with a commodity symbol, eg `$2`.
 This will be used as-is.
 -   a number, eg `2`.
 The commodity symbol (if any) from the matched posting will be added to this.
 -   a numeric multiplier, eg `*2` (a star followed by a number N).
 The